OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/ribbon-api-requirement-sets.md

 ## Ribbon API 1.1

 The Ribbon API 1.1 is the first version of the API.
-For details about the API, see the [Office UI ](/javascript/api/office/office.ribbon) reference topic.
+For details about the API, see the [Office.ribbon ](/javascript/api/office/office.ribbon) reference topic.

 ## See also